voa2000/learn-kubernetes/README.md

 * kubectl exec - execute a command on a container in a pod
 * kubectl get replicaset or rs
 * kubectl config set-context --namespace=nameofnamespace // to switch namespaces
+* kubectl get pods --all-namespaces //to list all pods in all namespaces

 # Kubernetes Services